Top 5 historic sites Croatia

 Table of Contents

-Unlike in other Mediterranean countries, including Greece and Italy, in Croatia, you don't need to travel for hours to visit the most attractive monuments and sights.
+In Croatia, you don't need to travel for hours to visit the most attractive monuments and sights.

-1. The Arena of Pula
+1. The Pula Arena

 Photo: The Arena of Pula